Gluten-Free Blueberry Crisp – This easy blueberry crumble recipe is bursting with fresh blueberry flavor! (You’ll love the crispy crumble topping.)

 - Fresh Blueberries.
 For the BEST gluten-free blueberry crisp, I recommend using fresh blueberries.
 They’re at their least expensive, most fresh, and most delicious during April-September in the U.S., so spring and summer are the perfect time to make this recipe!

 - Sugar.
 To complement the natural sweetness of the blueberries, you’ll need a bit of sugar.
+(Or you can use half the amount of maple syrup for the filling–don’t substitute liquid sweeteners in the topping!)

 - Fresh Lemon Zest & Lemon Juice.
 Sometimes blueberries can taste a bit flat on their own, so adding some natural acidity is a great way to brighten them up!
 We’re using both lemon zest and lemon juice for a really lovely flavor.
 10/10 recommend!